Identify causes and symptoms

 Plan for the plane journey

 You can make the plane ride a little easier by choosing a seat that will make you comfortable.
 Need space to walk?
 Look for an aisle seat.
 Prefer to snuggle up by the window?
 Grab a window seat.

 You should also plan for distractions.
-Setting a goal of completing a book, a TV series or getting some work done will occupy your mind, instead of allowing it to wander.
+Setting a goal like completing a book, indulging in a TV series or getting some work done will occupy your mind instead of allowing it to wander.

 Techniques for combatting flight anxiety

-- Mindfulness colouring books.
-This is a meditative exercise designed to occupy your mind, and you can easily pick them up prior to flying
+- Focus on mindfulness colouring books.
+This is a meditative exercise designed to occupy your mind, and you can easily pick them up prior to flying.

-- Visualisation.
-This is another method for taking your mind to another place, visualise your happy place – somewhere you’ve been before, and focus on that, rather than the situation in hand.
-Combined with slow breathing, you should feel your heart rate slow.
+- Make the most of visualisation.
+Visualisation is another method for taking your mind to another place.
+Visualise your happy place, somewhere you’ve been before, and focus on that, rather than the situation in hand.

 Your flight is at 7am, and you have to get to the airport 2 hours before.
-We know it can be pretty tempting to down an espresso, but the caffeine will stay in your system for a few hours afterward, and it usually exacerbates any anxious conditions.
-Stay away, and try drinking a decaffeinated herbal tea instead.
+We know it can be tempting to throw back an espresso, but the caffeine will stay in your system for a few hours afterward.
+This can exacerbate any anxious conditions.
+Stay away from caffeinated drinks and opt for decaffeinated herbal tea instead.